Dildz/SPT-Fika-OracleARM--Docker-Compose-Guide/README.md

 ## Copying the "mod-pack"
 NOTE: if you have your own set of mods you can skip this step but FIKA & CorterModsync mods are required - the rest is up to you to install manually...

+You can also use this modpack as a base & simply remove or add any mods & configs after the copy.
+Make sure you also edit the order.json file before starting the server after adding/removing any server (user) mods.

 List of mods used in this "mod-pack" [(Google Doc Link)](https://docs.google.com/document/d/1eBul9mYMUJPAPbLsmKR8M5sK6DMl647HM87JrKmG2Vg/edit)

 Now we can run the modscpy.sh script **as sudo** to copy the mod-pack files: